Highlights from the 2019 NC3Rs/IAT Animal Technicians’ Symposium

 Due to the high quality of the posters presented this year, two runners-up were also chosen: Tom Leivers from the University of Nottingham and Joe Warmsley and colleagues from University College London.

 Tom’s poster provided an overview of the University of Nottingham's strategy to implement non-aversive mouse handling methods.
 He shared his top tips on successfully rolling out the tunnel handling method across the University, which included having a proper understanding of the correct technique, using the free training resources from the NC3Rs and establishing good lines of communication, both with researchers and other animal care staff, so all can work together and share their observations and experiences.

 Joe’s poster focused on ways to improve zebrafish husbandry.
 He has looked at how different parameters – namely diet, frequency of breeding, and a pathogen-free environment – can affect fecundity and fertility.
 His observations so far have shown that when zebrafish breed in pathogen-free conditions, they display higher fertilisation rates.
 He has also observed that frequent (weekly) breeding results in the production of fewer embryos over time compared to less frequent (monthly) breeding.
 Joe’s work demonstrates that improved understanding of how different factors affect zebrafish husbandry can refine breeding methods and reduce breeding populations.

-Figure 5: Tom Leivers, University of Nottingham (left), and Joe Warmsley, University College London (right), winners of the runner-up awards.
+Figure 5: Tom Leivers, University of Nottingham (top), and Joe Warmsley, University College London (bottom), winners of the runner-up awards.